Notice

 cephfs-table-tool cephfs_recovery:0 reset inode

-Now perform the recovery of the metadata pool from the data pool:
+4. Use the following commands to rebuild the metadata pool from the data pool:

 cephfs-data-scan init --force-init --filesystem cephfs_recovery --alternate-pool cephfs_recovery_meta